ohigithub/Gun-Violence-Analysis/README.md

 - - Two-Tail Hypothesis A: Being within five years of age of the shooter makes it more likely to be victimized.
 - - Two-Tail Hypothesis B: Being either 5+ years older or younger than the shooter increased the likelihood of becoming a victim.

-- - Null: Having been familiar with the shooter before an incident does not impact whether or not one became a victim in a shooting incident
+- - Null Hypothesis 2: Having been familiar with the shooter before an incident does not impact whether or not one became a victim in a shooting incident
 - - Two-Tail Hypothesis C: Circumstantial/Concrete evidence of a victim and shooter knowing each other increased the likelihood of becoming victimized.
 - - Two-Tail Hypothesis D: No evidence to show a relationship between the victim and shooter corresponds with a higher likelihood of one becoming victimized.